nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

 The following columns all seem to have outliers assessing at the quartile values, standard deviation, and max values:

 sessions

 drives

 total_sessions

 total_navigations_fav1

 total_navigations_fav2

 driven_km_drives

 duration_minutes_drives

 All of these columns have max values that are multiple standard deviations above the 75th percentile.
 This could indicate outliers in these variables.

+Create a new, binary feature called professional_driver that is a 1 for users who had 60 or more drives and drove on 15+ days in the last month.

+Note: The objective is to create a new feature that separates professional drivers from other drivers.
+In this scenario, domain knowledge and intuition are used to determine these deciding thresholds, but ultimately they are arbitrary.

+To create this column, use the np.where() function.
+This function accepts as arguments:

+A condition
+What to return when the condition is true
+What to return when the condition is false

 ## PROSSES THE DATA